 We are all, at some point, called upon to face challenges that will seem insurmountable.
-In our modern era, traditional support structures have been eroded by cynicism and convenience, resulting in an epidemic of depression, anxiety, isolation and loneliness.
+In our modern era, traditional support structures have been eroded by cynicism and convenience, resulting in rapidly rising rates of depression, anxiety, isolation and loneliness.

 Frequently left to carry our burdens alone, we are sold impossible ideals of perfection that deny the realities of human life.
 Consequent mental health concerns can make us feel like we are falling behind, or failing to achieve the sense of fulfilment that we yearn for.

 Counselling & psychotherapy can be a space for you to explore these challenges in ways that reveal unexpected solutions and new meanings, providing relief and understanding.

 With support, our obstacles in life can be embraced as opportunities for growth that wish to convey to us a loss of connection, or a depth of meaning, that can renew our relationship to ourselves and the world.